ucl-casa-ce/Open-Gauges/README.md

 ![parts](https://github.com/ucl-casa-ce/Open-Gauges/blob/main/parts.png)

 It is requested that new Guages created - either via additions to the Arduino Code or via new Graphics file are added as new branches, creating a repository of both physical and digital gauges.
-New additions will be featured in this main thread.
+Notable new additions will be featured in this main thread.

 In addition to reading the MQTT data and using the Servo Easing Library for the servo, the code also includes a time function, allowing the gauge to turn the LED lights/Servo on and off at set times.
 This is used to turn off at night and on again in the morning.